Bluebird eggs hatch within a period between 24 to 50 hours. Chicks hatch blind and naked.

 The diet of nestling bluebirds is high in protein, consisting of approximately 68% invertebrates and 32% berries.
 A high protein diet helps chicks grow as fast as possible and leave the nest soon.

 Four to 5 chicks defecating in a small cavity would make a big mess, but both parents clean up the cavity throughout the day.

-As in many birds, right after chicks are fed, these turn around to present the parent with a fecal sack or pellet.
+As it occurs in many birds, right after chicks are fed, these turn around to present the parent with a fecal sack or pellet.
 The fecal material is encased in a bag-like gelatinous packet the parent takes with its beak and drops far outside the nest.